 Enjoy an evening boat ride at Lake Pichola.

-This morning you will be driven to Jodhpur covering distance of 270kms.
-Enroute you'll visit Ranakpur Jain temple.
+This morning meet your driver for a private transfer to Jodhpur covering distance of 270 kilometers.
+Enroute visit Ranakpur Jain temple.
 Ranakpur boasts some of the most exquisite Jain temples in the country famous for their intricate friezes and sculptures.
-It is one of the holiest Jain sites of India.
+It is one of the holiest Jain sites in India.
 Nestled on the banks of the river Maghai and sequestered by mountains, Ranakpur's beauty is accentuated by its seclusion.
 The main Chaumukha (four faced) temple was built in 1439 and is dedicated to the first Enlightened One, Adinatha Rishabdeva.
 An inscription in it traces its origin to the reign of Rana Kumbha.
 Erected on a raised platform, it is surrounded by 66 subsidiary shrines.
 It has 1444 beautifully carved pillars, of which no two are alike.

 Let your guide take you on a tour of the most magnificent building in Jodhpur, Mehrangarh Fort, constructed in 1459.
 The fort is situated on a lofty height of 400 feet above the city and is enclosed by imposing thick walls.
 Inside its territorial boundaries, there are several palaces, which are known for their intricate carvings and sprawling courtyards.
 Jaswant Thada lies to the left of the Mehrangarh fort complex.
 It is a royal cenotaph made up of white marble.
 It was built to commemorate Maharaja Jaswant Singh.
 Umaid Bhawan Palace is built of marble and pink sandstone.
 An excursion to Bishnoi Village, provides you with an impresion of village life in Rajasthan.